Life Events - Research and Travel: Medical Issues to Handle Before You Leave

 Changing Managed Care Health Plans

 If you are covered by an HMO (excluding GradCare) or U-M Premier Care and move outside the plan's service area for more than six continuous months, you can change your health plan.
-Contact the HR/Payroll Service Center within 30 days of your move.
+Call the SSC Contact Center at 734-615-2000 or 1-866-647-7657 (toll free) within 30 days of your move.
 Your new coverage will become effective the first day of the month after you move.
 You can change back to managed care coverage during the next available Open Enrollment period (usually in October) if you move back into the service area.
 If you are enrolled in an HMO and reside in another state (with the exception of the Toledo, Ohio, area) or country for more than six continuous months, you must change your health plan.

 If you are outside the U.S., you may submit claims in the usual manner, provided your health care provider will accept your health plan; payment will be made in accordance with the payment schedule in place at that time.
 Usually, you will need to make payment in full and seek reimbursement from your health plan company.
 Before processing a claim, many health plans that cover health expenses incurred out of the country require that the bill be detailed, translated into English, and in U.S. dollar amounts.
 Check with your health plan company to see if your policy covers you when you are outside the U.S. If it does, ask your agent what special restrictions apply.